cssblab/cssblab.github.io/README.md

 # Computational & Statistical Systems Biology Laboratory
-@ National University of Singapore and Institute of Molecular & Cell Biology (A*STAR, Singapore)
+@ National University of Singapore

 CSSB Laboratory develops computational and statistical solutions for the analysis of high-dimensional molecular data in various contexts of biomedical research.
 These tools are motivated by a wide range of research topics, including